-- 1. To ensure the effective deployment of SNAs in Bunscoil Chríost Rí. - 2.
+- 1. To ensure the effective deployment of SNAs in Bunscoil Chriost Ri - 2.
 To enable the SNAs to effectively support class teachers. - 3.
-To enable the SNAs to effectively support the children with Special Educational Needs(SEN).
-(Children with SEN encompass all children in every stage of the continuum of support.) - 4.
+To enable the SNAs to effectively support the children with Special Educational Needs. - 4.
 To clarify the roles and tasks of the SNAs. - 5.
-To ensure accountability and effective record keeping.
+To Ensure accountability and effective record keeping.